gayatrivenugopal/gayatrivtandon.github.io/talks.markdown

  the Moodle API, and have contributed to MoodleNet, a social network for educators, as an alpha tester.
 </li>
-<li> I have conducted Moodle LMS training for university faculty
+<li> Conducted Moodle LMS training for university faculty
 and system administrators.
 I have also given a talk on Moodle at gnuNify, an international open source event held at Symbiosis Institute of Computer Studies and Research.</li>
-<li> I have created a user manual for Moodle LMS for
+<li> Created a user manual for Moodle LMS for
 university faculty members and system administrators.</li>
 </ul>